Kara C. Hoover

 At UAF, I run the molecular anthropology lab which is equipped with standard PCR and real-time quantitative PCR.
 I also maintain a dedicated ancient DNA preparation lab which is PCR-free and equipped with biosafety cabinets.

-I am affiliate faculty in the Molecular Chemistry and Molecular Biology Faculty and a Research Fellow at the Research Institute for Sustainable Environments and Cultures.
-I am currently a Visiting Scientist in the Evolutoinary Genetics Department, at the Max Planck Institute for Evolutionary Anthropology, Leipzig.
+I am affiliate faculty in the Molecular Chemistry and Molecular Biology Faculty, Honorary Research Fellow at Durham University, and a Research Fellow at the Research Institute for Sustainable Environments and Cultures.
+I was a Visiting Scientist in the Evolutionary Genetics Department at the Max Planck Institute for Evolutionary Anthropology Leipzig.